This page is also available in: Español (Spanish)

 Objections are defined against an aim: a circle member objects to a proposal if they have reasons to assume that carrying out that proposal would harm the circle’s aim.
 For instance, if a bakery coop decided to buy frozen products to bake and sell, a worker-owner might object because selling ready-made products harms the bakery’s aim of “baking and selling healthy bread and pastry”.

 Objections in sociocracy are not a roadblock, however.
 Having options of how to move forward by incorporating the objection is a true strength of sociocracy.
-See how to handle objections in section.
+See how to handle objections.

 2. The consent process